-- d) If the respirator is equipped with the PASS device distress alarm, the distress alarm will be actuated when the cylinder valve is opened.
-Refer to Operating and Maintenance instructions of the PASS device distress alarm for the regular operational inspection of the PASS device distress alarm. - 4.
-Check that the remote pressure gauge is operating properly and that it reads within 10% of the value on the cylinder pressure gauge. - 5.
-Don the facepiece or hold the facepiece to the face to affect a good seal.
+- 1. Check that the breathing regulator purge valve (red knob on regulator) is closed (full clockwise and pointer on knob upward). - 2.
+Fully depress the center of the air saver/donning switch on the top of the regulator and release. - Slowly open the cylinder valve by fully rotating the knob counterclockwise. - a) VIBRALERT alarm shall actuate and then stop. - b) The HEADS-UP DISPLAY will initialize with all five lights on for twenty seconds followed by display of cylinder supply level.
+If the LOW BATTERY light at the far right of the display remains lit or begins to flash, replace the batteries according to the BATTERY REPLACEMENT section of this instruction before proceeding. - c) If the respirator is equipped with the PAK-ALERT SE 7 distress alarm, the distress alarm will be actuated when the cylinder valve is opened.
+Refer to Operating and Maintenance instructions of the PAK-ALERT SE 7 distress alarm for the regular operational inspection of the PAK-ALERT SE 7 distress alarm. - 4.
+Check that the remote pressure gauge is operating properly and that it reads within 10% of the value on the cylinder pressure gauge. - Don the facepiece or hold the facepiece to the face to effect a good seal.
 Inhale sharply to automatically start the flow of air.
-Breathe normally from the facepiece to ensure proper operation. - 6.
-Remove facepiece from face.
+Breathe normally from the facepiece to ensure proper operation. - Remove facepiece from face.
 Air shall freely flow from the facepiece. - 7.
 Fully depress the air saver/donning switch on the top of regulator and release.
 The flow of air from the facepiece shall stop.
 Examine the complete respirator for air leaks.
 There shall be no leakage of air from any part of the respirator. - 8.
-Check the purge valve: - a) Rotate purge valve 1/2 turn counterclockwise (pointer on knob downward).
+The regulator is equipped with a red purge knob which allows air to flow into the facepiece in an emergency without breathing on the respirator.
+The purge control is also used to release residual air from the respirator after the cylinder valve is turned off.
+Check the purge valve as follows: - a) Rotate purge valve 1/2 turn counterclockwise (pointer on knob downward).
 Air shall freely flow from the regulator. - b) Rotate purge valve 1/2 turn clockwise to full closed position (pointer on knob upward).
-Air flow from regulator shall stop.
+Air flow from regulator shall stop. - 9.
+Push in and rotate the cylinder valve knob clockwise to close.
+When the cylinder valve is fully closed, open the purge valve slightly to vent residual air pressure from system.
+As the residual air pressure vents from the system, the remote pressure gauge needle will swing from "FULL" and move towards "EMPTY."
+Observe the lights of the HEADS-UP DISPLAY and verify that they light properly in descending order.
+Close the purge valve when the gauge needle crosses the "1⁄4" mark but before the beginning of the red "EMPTY" band (see FIGURE 9). - a) The VIBRALERT end of service indicator alarm shall actuate (rapid clicking). - b) The red light on the far left of the HEADS-UP DISPLAY shall flash rapidly at ten (10) times per second.